 Digital service tax in Nepal includes ramifications for irregularities too

 Likewise, if one posts less than the stated tax or conceals the details, a 50% fine will be slapped on the person against the concealed amount.
 The bill has already issued the Digital Service Tax Procedure, 2079 to implement the new policy.

 The digital service tax includes businesses such as advertising, movies, television, music, over-the-top (OTT), cloud services, gaming, mobile apps, online markets, supply and updating of software, data, consultancy, skill development, and training.
 Services such as e-books, e-library, e-magazine, and other services are also covered by the procedure.

 Previously, the government had shocked the public with its new provision on “online media”.
 Particularly, the government’s unclear definition of “online media” and the charges to start services drew wide criticism.
 It held a YouTube channel would require the owner to pay Rs.5 lakh for a license to the federal government.
 It has not been implemented to full effect yet.

 With this bill, buying ads from social media, buying software, and subscribing to OTTs like Netflix will come within the purview of the federal tax.

-What do you think of the government’s continued attempts at regulating social media in Nepal?
-Do share your opinion in the comments below.
+What do you think of the government’s imposing a 2% digital service tax in Nepal and its effects on business?
+Do share your inputs in the comments below.